Jet Set Radio: Gameplay

-The player controls a member of a gang of graffiti-tagging inline skaters.
+The player controls a member of the GG's, a gang of graffiti-tagging inline skaters.
 The game consists of three types of levels: Street, Rival Showdown, and Trial.
 The Street levels come in two categories.
 The first is to tag every graffiti point in each area previously tagged by a rival gang before the timer runs out while evading the authorities.
 The second category serves as a boss battle by chasing the rival gang members and spraying graffiti on them.
 The more graffiti points are sprayed, the more deadly the authorities become.
 Graffiti points are marked by arrows and require paint to tag them.
 Players can spray graffiti by either pressing a single button or inputting commands using the analog stick depending on the size of the graffiti spot.
 Players are unable to spray graffiti if they run out of paint, which must be refilled by obtaining yellow and blue spray cans scattered across the stage.
 Yellow spray cans refill a single spray can, and blue spray cans refill five.
 Enemies will pursue players and attempt to deplete their health.
-Health can be replenished by obtaining red and green spray cans.
+Health can be replenished by obtaining red health spray cans.
 Performing tricks adds bonus points to the player's overall score and can help the player gain access to areas difficult to reach.

 In Rival Showdown levels, more playable characters can be unlocked after they are defeated by matching the rival's movements in technique sections or by spraying graffiti before the rival in race sections.
 Trial levels are unlocked after Street and Rival Showdown levels are cleared in a specific area.
 There are three kinds of trials: Jet Graffiti, Jet Tech, and Jet Crash.
 In Jet Graffiti, the objective is to spray all the graffiti points within the time limit.
 Jet Tech prioritizes in obtaining the top score within the time limit.
 In Jet Crash, the objective is to reach the goal and spray graffiti on it before the opponent.
 Players can customize their graffiti by choosing presets, or create their own using the Graffiti editor.
 By using a VMU, players can upload their graffiti to the official website for other players to use or download graffiti from other players.
 More Graffiti presets can be unlocked by collecting Graffiti Soul icons scattered throughout stages.